Noel Park, Haringey

 Noel Park & Wood Green station closed in 1963 and was demolished in the 1970s to make way for Wood Green shopping city (now The Mall), while the old goods yard became the site of the Sandlings housing development.

 The former board school is now Noel Park primary, which was converted to academy status in 2012 in an attempt to address its low standards.
-Ofsted rated the school ‘good’ following its inspection in June 2014.
+Ofsted rated the school ‘good’ in 2014 and, following a short inspection in March 2018, confirmed that it continues to be good.

 Noel Park has a relatively high proportion of local authority housing and lower than average owner occupation.
 At the 2011 census, a quarter of the residents of Noel Park ward were white British and the next largest ethnic minorities were of black Caribbean and black African origin or descent.